navidrome/website/content/en/docs/Getting started/_index.md

 **Note**: It usually take a couple of minutes for your music to start appearing in Navidrome's UI.
 You can check the logs to see what is the scan progress.
 If you see any errors, [reach out](/community) and we can help you

+**Note**: If you have any `.m3u` playlist in your music folder, they should be added as playlist in Navidrome automatically.
+However, Navidrome only does that when there is an admin user.
+On a fresh installation, it can happen that Navidrome already finished scanning your music folder before you created the first admin user.
+In that case, you need to make sure the "last modified" date of the `m3u` files is newer than the last scan.
+On Linux and macOS systems, this can be done with the `touch` command.